Proxylol/discord-bump-selfbot/README.md

 ```
 python -m pip install --user --upgrade git+https://github.com/Merubokkusu/Discord-S.C.U.M.git#egg=discum
 ```
+- Make sure to DM the Disboard bot at least once.
+(On the self-bot account)

 <h3>How it works</h3>

 It's simple!
 Every 5-6 minutes (or whatever you set it to), the bot will send the bump command.
 Disboard only allows you to bump every 2 hours, so this is a way to continuously keep checking without being rate-limited by discord and disboard.
 Please note that you can edit the time frame.